-- Caravaggio left behind no letters, but from court records, we have many details of his offences.
+- Caravaggio left behind no letters, but from court records, we have many details of his offenses.

 - In 2010, scientists found remains believed to be Caravaggio’s.

-- His remains contained high levels of lead, and it is speculated that lead poisoning caused both the painter’s erratic behaviour and his death.
+- His remains contained high levels of lead, and it is speculated that lead poisoning caused both the painter’s erratic behavior and his death.

-- Caravaggio was never famous in his lifetime; however, many who saw his work realised that they embodied something amazingly new.
+- Caravaggio was never famous in his lifetime; however, many who saw his work realized that they embodied something amazingly new.

 - Caravaggio’s style spread rapidly throughout Europe, after his death.